Poll: Which whimsical renaming of Safeco Field sounds the most appealing?

 Mariners Poll: Which whimsical renaming of Safeco Field sounds the most appealing?
-Originally published June 16, 2017 at 7:37 pm Updated June 16, 2017 at 7:39 pm Share story By Dwight Perry / Sideline Chatter The Seattle Times Take Our Poll Dwight Perry / Sideline Chatter: 206-464-8250 or dperry@seattletimes.com.
-Times night-desk editor Dwight Perry uses Sideline Chatter as a not-so-safe haven for the humorous, offbeat and bizarre events and characters that color the sports landscape.
-View Comments No personal attacks or insults, no hate speech, no profanity.
+Originally published June 16, 2017 at 7:37 pm Updated June 16, 2017 at 7:39 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryMariners lefty Drew Smyly makes a major step in his recovery with an ‘outstanding’ bullpen
+Next StoryJames Paxton struggles to find answers as he, Mariners wilt in Texas heat Previous StoryMariners lefty Drew Smyly makes a major step in his recovery with an ‘outstanding’ bullpen

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.